 In May 2007 Telkom acquired 75% of Multi-Links.

 Multi-Links has a Universal Access Licence that allows it to provide fixed, mobile, fixed-wireless, international and data services in one of the fastest-growing telecommunications markets in Africa.
+It also owns an ISP licence.

 Multi-Links is Nigeria’s pioneer national private telecommunications operator (PTO) and was the first telecommunications operator in Nigeria to introduce Code Division Multiple Access (CDMA) technology, a digital fixed- mobile technology that enables the provision of more efficient and cost- effective wireless solutions.